gmac/constellation-js/README.md

 Adds a new Grid.Node object with specified X and Y coordinates, and an optional data object.
 Returns the new node id.

 **grid.getNodeById** `grid.getNodeById( id );`
-Gets a single grid node by id reference.
+Gets a single grid node by id reference, or maps an array of grid nodes.
 Returns the Grid.Node object, or null if undefined.

-**grid.getNodesForIds** `grid.getNodesForIds( [node id] );`
-Takes an array of node ids, returns a mapped array of Grid.Node objects.

 **grid.getNumNodes** `grid.getNumNodes();`
 Specifies the number of nodes in the grid.

 **grid.hasNode** `grid.hasNode( id );`
-Tests if the specified node id exists within the grid.

-**grid.hasNodes** `grid.hasNodes( [node ids] );`
-Takes an array of node ids, returns true if all nodes are defined within the grid.
+Tests if a single node id, or an array node ids, exists within the grid.

 **grid.joinNodes** `grid.joinNodes( [node ids], silent? );`
 Takes an array of two or more node ids and joins them with connections.
 Pass `true` as the optional second argument to perform changes silently without triggering an update event.
 Returns true if changes are made.